 To create a user friendly tool where archival material, research results as well as the songs, costumes and paintings of the period will be easily retrievable.
 This will greatly facilitate the study of related scholarly issues.

 To develop an educational tool for both secondary school and university-level use that disseminates effectively the results of academic research.

 To reach out to the international scholarly community, with the publication of the project in both Greek and English.

 An important aim of the Scientific Committee is to provide new impetus for the public discussion of historical ‘certainties’ pertaining to the much discussed factors that led to the foundation of the Greek state.

-Ada Dialla, Head of Academic Committee, Associate Professor of European History, Department of Theory and History of Art, Athens School of Fine Arts
+Ada Dialla, Head of Academic Committee, Professor Modern & Contemporary European History, Department of Art Theory & History, Athens School of Fine Arts